kapakahi/comfyui-Karga_RemoteWorkflows/README.md

 # Karga Remote Workflow

 A standalone ComfyUI custom node that sends workflows to a remote ComfyUI instance and returns the output image — all in a single node.

-Part of the Karga ecosystem, maintained as its own separate repository.
+STALE.
+Not maintained.

 ## Features